 - Provide committee with reading copies of your dissertation 3 weeks in advance.

-- Come to exam with enough sleep and earn a clear pass.
+- On defense date, come to exam with enough sleep and earn a clear pass.

-- Return the original Exam Form to the Graduate School, and bring a copy of the form DGS office.
+- Return the original signed Exam Card, Title & Abstract Signature pages, and Duke Space licensing agreement to Graduate School, and bring a copy of these forms to DGSA's office.